IN SEARCH OF THE HERON

 CLIENTS COMMENTARY 79%

-With ample bird sightings and photography opportunities, this journey promises to be a haven for enthusiasts of all skill levels, where seasoned photographers and curious adventurers unite to create timeless memories.
-Much of your time will be spent walking the most productive sections of Bhutan’s serene rivers, the lifeblood of its avian diversity, each step drawing you closer to the heart of this rare and magical experience.
-Whether you are a seeker of beauty, a storyteller through the lens, or simply a lover of nature’s marvels, this once-in-a-lifetime odyssey promises to enchant, inspire, and deepen your connection to the breathtaking world of Bhutan’s birds.
+In Search of the Heron, this expedition unites seasoned photographers and curious adventurers, offering timeless memories.
+Much of your time will be spent walking serene rivers, the lifeblood of Bhutan’s avian diversity, with each step bringing you closer to this magical experience.
+Whether you seek beauty, storytelling, or nature’s marvels, this odyssey promises to enchant, inspire, and deepen your connection to Bhutan’s breathtaking birdlife.

 DAY 01: ARRIVAL PARO